rakib53/todo/README.md

 # Todo application

-## Job task
+##

-This is a simple todo application made with react.js for and core css for design.
+This is a simple todo application for a job task. this application made with react.js for and core css for design.

+Necessary links below:
 [Live site link](https://todo-two-khaki.vercel.app/)

 [Github repo](https://github.com/rakib53/todo)

 - An user can add any todo by clicking plus icon from top right corner.